 For me Cambodia is not just another poverty-stricken country, where over 8 million people are living at or below the poverty level and 39% of children are pushed into the work force.
 It is my ancestral home and my birth place, making me Khmer.
 Even though, I was raised, educated, and naturalised in the states, Cambodia is in my blood.
 Therefore, the urge to help Cambodia is a natural one for me.
 How to help, where to start, should we help?
 Endless questions and debates about relief and aid goes on and on but so the cycle of poverty, until we decide to do something about it.

-When members of the Holy Spirit Lutheran Church of Lincolnshire made it their mission in the late 70’s to sponsor asylum seekers and Cambodian refugees in response to the horrific killings of the Khmer Rouge, my family and I were saved by their act of kindness.
+When members of the Holy Spirit Lutheran Church of Lincolnshire in IL, USA made it their mission in the late 70’s to sponsor asylum seekers and Cambodian refugees in response to the horrific killings of the Khmer Rouge, my family and I were saved by their act of kindness.
 They not only gave us hope but also a life filled with endless opportunities.
-Not all who tried to escape made it out and not all who made it out were give the same gifts.
-My fortune is my responsibility to pass on the gift of hope.
+Not all who tried to escape made it out and not all who made it out were given the same gifts.
+Being blessed by kindness it is my responsibility to pass on the gift of hope.

 Founder of Ymak Path Project